josemichaelrubio/java-angular-azure-notes/p2-requirements.md

 ### Git Flow

 - Each team will have its own repository for their backend java application.
-- Each repository will have a master branch which is deployed on an EC2 and a dev branch.
+- Each repository will have a master branch which is deployed on an VM and a dev branch.
 - Feature branches specific to user stories/tasks will be made off of dev.
 - Master and dev will be protected.
 Pull requests must be made for each merge and approved by a teammate.
 - Do not change more than 5-7 files in a pull request.

 - Each team will have a repository for their front end angular application.
-- Angular application should be hosted in an S3 bucket
+- Angular application should be hosted on blob storage

 ### Optional Requirements: